-- Initial contact made with many parents at Year 6 Open Evening in the September prior to joining Oldbury Wells - Extra visits prior to transition arranged as required on a 1:1 basis or in smaller groups - Pupils make a pupil passport on transition days - Careful matching of pupil to tutor who will best support their needs - Year Head/SENCo/Student Support Worker meets with class teacher or SENCO at primary school to ensure we have up to date information on their needs and how best to support them in the secondary setting - OWS attends Year 5/6 Annual Reviews - Parents of vulnerable Year 6 students are welcome to arrange additional visits to discuss needs - We allocate keyworkers to all students with a statement - Staff receive training from outside agencies for any new identified needs e.g. Attachment Disorder - We work with Woodlands Outreach who organise some transition sessions - We work with Acorn Project Transition Programme - We have Sports Leaders working in the primary schools - Year 5 and 6 students are often involved in attending Oldbury Wells for projects e.g. Technology, Music, school productions... - Enhanced support given to those students in Year 8/9 with option selections for KS4 courses - Teaching Assistants can support identified students on College 'taster days' - Students with SEN see our Connexions advisor to ensure plans are in place for post 16 education - Shropshire Youth (Careers) advisors attend Year 9/10/11/12/13 Annual Review meetings and offer advice to pupils and parents.
+- Initial contact made with many parents at Year 6 Open Evening in the September prior to joining Oldbury Wells - Extra visits prior to transition arranged as required on a 1:1 basis or in smaller groups - Pupils make a pupil passport on transition days - Careful matching of pupil to tutor who will best support their needs - Year Head/SENCo/Student Support Worker meets with class teacher or SENCO at primary school to ensure we have up to date information on their needs and how best to support them in the secondary setting - OWS attends Year 5/6 Annual Reviews - Parents of vulnerable Year 6 students are welcome to arrange additional visits to discuss needs - We allocate keyworkers to all students with an EHCP/GSP - Staff receive training from outside agencies for any new identified needs e.g. Attachment Disorder - Year 5 and 6 students are often involved in attending Oldbury Wells for projects e.g. Technology, Music, school productions... - Enhanced support given to those students in Year 8/9 with option selections for KS4 courses - Teaching Assistants can support identified students on College 'taster days' - Students with SEND see our Careers Advisor to ensure plans are in place for post 16 education - Careers Advisor attend Year 9/10/11/12/13 Annual Review meetings and offer advice to pupils and parents.